WordPress/openverse/documentation/meta/monitoring/traffic/runbooks/identifying-and-blocking-traffic-anomalies.md

 Expectations about the ratio of traffic a single source should occupy are based on historical data and subject to change over time.
-To validate these baseline percentages, please analyze a time-slice of traffic *without* any known malicious traffic, if one exists in Cloudflare's avaliable data, checking for any single source exceeding the percentages listed here.
+To validate these baseline percentages, please analyze a time-slice of traffic *without* any known malicious traffic, if one exists in Cloudflare's available data, checking for any single source exceeding the percentages listed here.
 ```